SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 - ![](../figures/icons/hydra.png){align=right : style="height:100px;width:100px"}

-    Learn how to use `hydra` to manage configuration files and how to integrate them into your code.
+    Learn how to use `hydra` to manage configuration files, and how to integrate them into your code.

     [:octicons-arrow-right-24: M11: Config Files](config_files.md)